GWSoftwareTools/VertexCover/README.md

 Calculates the minimum number of vertices you need to cover every edges at least once with a vertex. ([Vertex cover problem](https://en.wikipedia.org/wiki/Vertex_cover "Wikipedia"))

 ---

+## Overview
+We split the project into two packages *core* and *vertex cover*, for the graph functionality that is indipendent from the problem and for that parts that aren't.

+By now it contains many parts that don't speed up calculation on small inputs noticably.
+On very **big instances** though, they are worth it.
+For example the split into disjoint subGraphs actually slows the program down in most cases.
+But if you hit one very big graph that can be split into disjoint subGraphs, the speedup may be 50-fold or more.
+And as we're mostly optimizing for the worst case anyway, we're willing to take that drawback.

+### The main changes that improved the runtime on all inputs were:
+* Creating the method removeClique, which removes cliques of any size `n` when less than `n` vertices are connected outside of the clique.
+* Applying as many rules as you can on the graph before you try to solve for `k`, so you only have to do it once (doesn't work for the high-degree rule, as it depends on the value `k` of an instance, but all other rules are applicable).
+* Using the datastructures Hashmap and Hashset.

+---

 ## Datastructure
 For representing the graph we decided to use a **[HashMap](https://docs.oracle.com/javase/10/docs/api/java/util/HashMap.html "JavaDoc")** that maps from integer to a **[HashSet](https://docs.oracle.com/javase/10/docs/api/java/util/HashSet.html "JavaDoc")** of integers.
 This means: The key is the ID of a vertex and the value (the set) are all of the neighbours.
 As an example for the following graph: